-If students desire to change campuses (from Indiana to Pittsburgh East or Pittsburgh East to Indiana), they must discuss the rationale for the change with their advisor.
-If their advisor agrees that a strong case has been made for the change in campus, the advisor will have them submit the request in writing to the department chairperson.
-The department chairperson will bring the request forward to department faculty members for discussion and approval at the next faculty meeting.
-Following the faculty meeting, students will be notified of the decision by their advisor.
+If students desire to change campuses (from Indiana to Pittsburgh East or Pittsburgh East to Indiana), they must first discuss their rationale for the change with their advisor.
+If their advisor agrees that a strong case has been made for the change in campus, the advisor will have them submit the request in writing to the Master's Coordinator.
+The Master's Coordinator will bring the request forward in consultation with the Department Chairperson.
+Students will be notified of the final decision by their advisor.
+Permission to change campus locations once a student has enrolled is not guaranteed.